maxme/bitcoin-arbitrage/README.md

-Fork from the work of Maxime Biais : https://github.com/maxme/bitcoin-arbitrage Work in progress for change / improvement
+Fork from the work of Maxime Biais : https://github.com/maxme/bitcoin-arbitrage

+This is a work in progress.

 # bitcoin-arbitrage - opportunity detector and automated trading